dvdgeroconnell/PFDA-assignments/README.md

 # Repository - PFDA-assignments
-This is GitHub repository for the assignments associated with the Programming for Data Analytics module.
+This is the GitHub repository for the assignments associated with the Programming for Data Analytics module.

 | Author  | Student ID  | Term  | Created  |
 |----------|---------|---------|---------|